Comparing time zones across Canada

 Download the Seasonal Time Change poster to see how Yukon's time zone compares to other provinces and territories across Canada.

 Yukon will be permanently 7 hours behind Coordinated Universal Time, also called UTC -7.
-There are a lot of ways of describing a time zone.
-Coordinated Universal Time is the global time standard, so we are using that as our reference.

 All of the following time zones are the same as the new Yukon time:

 - Coordinated Universal Time -7 (UTC -7)

 - Mountain Standard Time

 - UTC -7 Yukon

 The preferred time zone selections are “Yukon”, “Whitehorse” or “Mountain Standard Time”.
 If you are setting your time zone manually, make sure the option to automatically change the Daylight Saving Time is set to off.

 Make sure your device has all current updates installed.
 This will ensure that your device recognizes it is in the correct time zone.
 It should then automatically show the right time.
 Each device may be different.
 Contact your service provider for specific questions.